nireitdev/go-ssh-simple-bruteforce/README.md

 FOR TESTING PURPOSE AND SELF LEARNING!!

+It's necessary to obtain an already downloaded dictionary with passwords.
+Typically, "rockyou.txt" (Google it!)

 Option available:

 -f file text to use as a dictionary.
-Tipically "rockyou.txt" (google!)

 -h remote server